Ejay-3D/MMM-SpotifyControl/README.md

 # MMM-SpotifyControl
-A module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich) displaying the song currently playing on Spotify.
+A module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich) to control ( Play/pause/forward etc... ) song on Spotify.

 ## Credits
 To Be written